Skip to content

 The fancy hats and finery were out and on display for New York City’s annual Easter extravaganza.
 Participants in the annual Easter Parade made their way along Manhattan’s Fifth Avenue on Sunday in a procession of the wild and whimsical.

 New York City hosted its annual St. Patrick’s Day Parade on Saturday, March 16, 2016, bringing together hundreds of thousands of marchers in one of the largest American celebrations of Irish heritage.

 Women marched in hundreds of U.S. cities and overseas on Saturday to mark the second anniversary of demonstrations that drew millions of protesters to the streets the day after Republican President Donald Trump’s inauguration in January 2017.

-New York City hosted its 98th annual Veterans Day Parade, the largest celebration of service in the nation, on Nov.
-11. “America’s Parade” featured more than 20,000 participants, with marching bands, people on floats, veterans’ groups and military units.
+New York City hosted its annual Veterans Day Parade, the largest celebration of service in the nation, on Nov.
+11. “America’s Parade” featured more than 20,000 participants, with 300 marching bands, floats, veterans’ groups and military units.